 - Avocado oil or coconut oil, for frying

-- Healthy Turkey Chili in Slow Cooker Method: Preheat large ceramic non-stick skillet on high heat and add ground turkey.
+- Healthy Turkey Chili in Slow Cooker: Preheat large ceramic non-stick skillet on high heat and add ground turkey.
 Cook until brown or about 7 minutes, stirring and breaking into small pieces with spatula.
 Transfer to a large slow cooker.

 *Learn how to cook dried beans and freeze for later – saves a lot of money vs. buying BPA canned organic beans. **You might need to add more salt if tomatoes and beans you are using are not low sodium or salt free (for example, my cooked beans are unsalted).